coleifer/peewee/docs/peewee/database.rst

 -------------------------------

-For even more control over how your database is defined/initialized, you can use the :py:class:`Proxy` helper. :py:class:`Proxy` objects act as a placeholder, and then at run-time you can swap it out for a different object.
-In the example below, we will swap out the database depending on how the app is
+For even more control over how your database is defined/initialized, you can use the :py:class:`DatabaseProxy` helper. :py:class:`DatabaseProxy` objects act as a placeholder, and then at run-time you can swap it out for a different object.
+In the example below, we will swap out the database depending on how the app is configured:
-configured:

 .. code-block:: python

-    database_proxy = Proxy()  # Create a proxy for our db.
+    database_proxy = DatabaseProxy()  # Create a proxy for our db.

     class BaseModel(Model):
         class Meta: